 Most folks think of travel to Florida as hectic and crowded with long waits for dinner and high rise condos lining the beachfront highways.
 If you long for the old Florida style where beach houses and low rises scatter along the coast, highways are still two lanes, and red lights are far and few between, then this section of the panhandle is just for you!
-Welcome to “real” coastal vacationing: Mexico Beach, Port St. Joe, Cape San Blas and Black’s Island!
+Welcome to “real” coastal vacationing and a great list of affordable things to do in Mexico Beach, Port St. Joe, Cape San Blas and Black’s Island!

 Geographically speaking, Mexico Beach is situated in the southernmost part of the Florida Panhandle about 30 minutes or so to the east of Panama City.
 After passing through the five-mile town, you will then enter the quaint seaside community of Port St. Joe where Black’s Island guests are greeted for boat transport over to the island.
 Cape San Blas is only a few miles further down from Port St. Joe.
 It reminds me of the way that the Smoky Mountains are situated as you enter Sevierville, drive through the town and enter Pigeon Forge, and then continue driving on the same highway until you get into Gatlinburg…all are connected by the same thoroughfare and are similar, yet each offers a personality of its own!